-Chalice's closure would involve the closing-off of the portal and other ventilation access holes.
+Chalice mine closure involves closing off the portal and other ventilation access holes.
 These will be done by cement plugging the vertical holes and a locked gate located at the Chalice portal.
-Some other infrastructure should also be removed but the closure cost will be shared by other deposits.
-An estimate of the closure cost for the Chalice underground mine is approximately AUD100k.
-If equipment and infrastructure is removed (should Chalice be mined and depleted) should be utilised elsewhere and might therefore generate a salvage value.
+Some other infrastructure should also be removed, but the closure cost will be shared by other deposits.
+An estimate of the closure cost for the Chalice underground mine is approximately A\$100,000.

-Trident Underground
+Spargos Underground